sumitajmera/Solution-Starter-Kit-Communication-2020/README.md

 This Watson Assistant bot is populated with data that is sourced from the following resources:

 - Most static responses provide information found on the CDC's COVID FAQ Page: https://www.cdc.gov/coronavirus/2019-ncov/faq.html
-- Dynamic infection and death counts are sourced from Johns Hopkins University via the following API: https://www.covid19api.com/
 - Dynamic news stories are sourced from Watson Discovery's news feed.
 Additional information on that service can be found here: https://www.ibm.com/watson/services/discovery-news/
+- Dynamic datas from various  trusted api's.

 ## License